citysec/citysec-hugo-site/content/page/about.md

 ## slack
 Join our [slack channel](https://join.slack.com/t/citysecnyc/shared_invite/enQtMzk1NTcyMDQxODkwLTY1NmE2MDZkZjJhZWIxNGNmNWVjMjUwNDc3M2I3YmRiYmQ0NDBlMjk0Zjc4MzNhY2JiYjUzMWNmYTE0MjkyYzI) to ask questions or discuss whatever it is you wish to talk about.
 We'll respond!

-## office hours
-Visit us at Shepherd Hall 277 on Thursdays during club hours (we are next to the CAISS research center).
-If anything changes, we'll update our [events page](https://citysec.nyc/page/events/)